zetzit/zz/README.md

 ### theory

-we can use annotations to define states for types, which neatly lets you define which calls are legal on whic type at a given time in the program without ANY runtime code.
+we can use annotations to define states for types, which neatly lets you define which calls are legal on which type at a given time in the program without ANY runtime code.